 If you like taking photos – then take one along.
 If you don’t – leave it behind.
 Simple.

-There’s a whole bundle of tech tricks and trinkets you can stuff into your backpack, and more being released every hour saturating an already confusing market that will have you pulling your hair out.
+There’s a whole bundle of tech tricks and trinkets you can stuff into your backpack (preferably a rolling rucksack), and more being released every hour saturating an already confusing market that will have you pulling your hair out.

 We’re passionate about doing away with all the fluff and only including what is absolutely necessary, what you’re actually going to use, and what will ease your packing headache.
 It’s bad enough as it is.

-- Universal travel adaptor.
+- Universal travel adapter.
 Spend a bit of money and invest in a good one for multiple country use.
 This is your friend, and you don’t want it falling apart on you.

 - Earphones.
 Essential for watching Rick and Morty at 3 am when everyone else is asleep.